Clicky

 Is Corn Easy to Grow?

-Corn is a type of cereal grain that is popular in many cuisines.
-It can be eaten on its own, used as an ingredient in other dishes, or even processed into corn oil or cornstarch.
+Corn is a type of cereal grain that's popular in many cuisines and is eaten on its own, used as an ingredient in other dishes, or processed into corn oil or cornstarch.

 Corn is relatively easy to grow, and it’s a great crop for beginner gardeners.
 It’s also a very versatile crop, as it can be grown in a variety of climates and soil types.